Type your search terms and pause for instant results.

 Flowers for sale in the Turks and Caicos, like many specialty food and wine products, are typically imported, and it's necessary to schedule well in advance to ensure that they're ready on time.
-The usual market for fresh flowers here isn't large, so local florists typically maintain a very limited selection of live flowers, which is complemented by a broader selection of gift baskets, chocolate arrangements, cards, and non-perishables, with a collection suitable for every occasion, from a birthday to an anniversary.
+The usual local market for fresh flowers isn't significant, so florists typically maintain a very limited selection of live flowers, which is complemented by a broader selection of gift baskets, chocolate arrangements, cards, and non-perishables, with a collection suitable for every occasion, from a birthday to an anniversary.
 Flower delivery is available on the island of Providenciales in the Turks and Caicos.

 Bougainvillea flowers come a brilliant variety of pinks, purples, peaches and white.

 There are a few local flower shops, each of which offer services for weddings.
 As expected, all decorations are handmade from imported flowers in bulk, so every design and bridal bouquet is 'bespoke' to a degree.
 The best approach is to give your chosen florist or wedding planner sufficient notice.
 If flowers need to be specially ordered, they will have to be flown in or shipped via refrigerated shipping container (which is how the majority of produce is transported to the Turks and Caicos).

 Locally-grown Turks and Caicos Flowers